SESYNC-ci/online-data-with-R-lesson/docs/_slides/tiers.md

 ## Specialized Package 😂

-Major data providers can justify writing a "wrapper" package for their API, specific to yourlanguage of choice (e.g. Python or R), that facilitates accessing the data they provide through a web service.
+Major data providers can justify writing a "wrapper" package for their API, specific to your language of choice (e.g. Python or R), that facilitates accessing the data they provide through a web service.
 Sadly, not all do so.